Network Revenue Management with Demand Learning and Fair Resource-Consumption Balancing: Introduction

-There is a vast body of literature considering the fairness in online allocation problem with inventory constraints (with \emph{known} demand models) \citep{elzayn2019fair,ma2020group,balseiro2020regularized,chen2021fairer}, where the decision-maker must take an action upon each arriving request and generates a reward and the consumption of resources.
-The related works by \cite{balseiro2020regularized, chen2021fairer} considered both fairness and revenue management.
-The policy in the work by \cite{chen2021fairer} achieves a $\O(\sqrt{T})$ bound for the cumulative unfairness and a bounded revenue regret. \cite{balseiro2020regularized} considered revenue maximization and fairness resource allocation simultaneously by introducing the regularized online allocation problem.
-Since our work is most related to \citep{balseiro2020regularized}, we have thoroughly discussed the technical differences in the introduction section above and we will present the comparison more concretely in Section~\ref{sec:alg}.
-We also note that \citep{balseiro2020regularized} works for the fairness-aware NRM problem in a \emph{quantity-based} setting, where the decision-maker must irrevocably accept or reject each arriving request given limited resources (a special case of the online allocation problem studied in their paper).
+There is a vast body of literature considering the fairness in online allocation problem with inventory constraints (with \emph{known} demand models) \citep{elzayn2019fair,ma2020group,balseiro2020regularized,chen2021fairer}, where the decision-maker must take an action upon each arriving request and generates a reward and the consumption of resources. { \cite{balseiro2020regularized} and \cite{ma2022optimal} considered revenue maximization and fair resource-consumption (or resource-allocation) balancing simultaneously in the online allocation problem by introducing a non-separable regularizer. \cite{balseiro2020regularized} emphasized the importance of resource-consumption balancing in online advertising \citep{miller2015algorithms} and cloud computing industries \citep{al2012survey} to avoid saturation of certain resources and retain some free capacity to maintain flexibility. \cite{pmlr-v202-zhang23at} studied the online allocation problem with two-side resource constraints, which can be seen as a novel way to achieve resource-consumption balancing.
+They also provided several real-life examples, such as the online orders assignment in e-commerce platforms and online advertising platforms \citep{zhang2020request}, where it is required to guarantee a certain amount of resource-consumption.} Since our work is most related to \citep{balseiro2020regularized}, we have thoroughly discussed the technical differences in the introduction section above and we will present the comparison more concretely in Section~\ref{sec:alg}.
+We also note that \citep{balseiro2020regularized} works for the regularized NRM problem in a \emph{quantity-based} setting, where the decision-maker must irrevocably accept or reject each arriving request given limited resources (a special case of the online allocation problem studied in their paper).
 In contrast, we study the NRM problem in the \emph{price-based} setting where the decision-maker has to decide the prices that influence the demand and the demand has always to be met (as long as permitted by the resource constraints).
 To the best of our knowledge, our work is the first to consider the fairness objective in the price-based NRM problem.

-Another related line of works study the fairness in dynamic pricing \citep{cohen2022price,cohen2021dynamic,chen2021fairness,li2016behavior,Kallus:21}.
-These works focus on the price fairness, ensuring the prices are similar for different groups and stable over time.